DataDisca/Environment/Data_Repositories.md

 ## Note
 This is only a catalogue.
-Copyrights of technologies and links are owned by their respective owners.
+Copyrights of technologies and contents are owned by their respective owners.

 <DT><H3 ADD_DATE="1622589169" LAST_MODIFIED="1634023316">Repos</H3>
             <DL><p>